 - Let the dough rise overnight for a bulk ferment.

-Keep the dough in a warm area, free of drafts for the overnight rise.
+For the overnight rise, keep the dough in a warm area free of drafts.
 Do not place the dough in the fridge.
-Our recipe uses a room temperature rise.
+Our recipe uses a room-temperature rise.

 Depending on the ambient temperature, this takes 8-10 hours, and sometimes even longer.
 Ideally, this should be in a room about 75° Fahrenheit.
 See our Overnight Rising Guidelines in the recipe below for estimated rising times.